 Clean Coasts is operated by the Environmental Education Unit of An Taisce and is funded by the Department of Housing, Planning, Communication and Local Government, Coca-Cola HBC Ireland and Fáilte Ireland.

 About Clean Coasts

 Clean Coasts engages communities in the protection of Ireland’s beaches, seas and marine life.
-The programme is operated by the Environmental Education Unit of An Taisce and is currently funded by the Department of the Housing, Planning & Local Government and Fáilte Ireland.
+The programme is operated by the Environmental Education Unit of An Taisce and is currently funded by the Department of Housing, Planning, Communities and Local Government, Coca-Cola and Fáilte Ireland.